learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 7.19.
-What happens if you do not use rest parameter as a last argument?
+## Q. What happens if you do not use rest parameter as a last argument?

 The rest parameter should be the last argument, as its job is to collect all the remaining arguments into an array.